-About thirty minutes into The Little Hours, the new movie from writer and director Jeff Baena (Life After Beth), it began to feel like an extended skit from Saturday Night Live.
+About 30 minutes into The Little Hours, the new movie from writer and director Jeff Baena (Life After Beth), it began to feel like an extended skit from Saturday Night Live.

 Based on stories from The Decameron, the film tells the story of a young male servant on the run from his master who is taken in at a convent full of eccentric nuns.
 Starring popular names in comedy including Aubrey Plaza, Molly Shannon, Fred Armisen, Nick Offerman, and more, the film assembles as cast that has no trouble creating laughs.
 But much like an SNL skit, the film is an uneven, and at times unconvincing, attempt to turn a funny concept into a 90-minute movie.

 The movie derives its comedy from the contrast of the story’s setting – a 14th century convent full of nuns – with modern language and crass humor.
 In one of the first scenes of the film, Aubrey Plaza and Kate Micucci scream profanities at an old man who wishes them a nice day, sending the audience into huge laughs.

 This moment successfully capitalizes on the movie’s anachronistic qualities; in other words, it makes the audience laugh by contrasting how the audience expects nuns to behave against their offbeat, modernized depiction.